rahmaeliasu/Alx_DjangoLearnLab/django_blog/README.md

 2. Post a comment while logged in
 3. Edit and delete your comment
 4. Attempt unauthorized edits with a different user

+## Tagging and Search Features

+### Overview
+The blog includes tagging and search functionality to help organize posts and make content easy to discover.
+Posts can be assigned multiple tags, and users can search for posts using keywords or tag names.

+---

+## Tagging System

+### Adding Tags to a Post
+- When creating or editing a blog post, users can add tags using the **Tags** input field.
+- Tags are entered as **comma-separated values**.

+**Example:**

+### How Tags Work
+- Tags are automatically created if they do not already exist.
+- A post can have multiple tags.
+- A single tag can be associated with multiple posts.
+- When editing a post, existing tags appear in the tags field and can be modified.